 I’ve been wearing a surgical mask most recently as the weather has warmed up.
 The biggest issue is being able to get surgical masks since they’re as rare as hen’s teeth.
 Surgical masks work better for warm weather because they’re still thin and don’t cover as much area so you can stay cool.
 They’re also easy to put on and take off, and if you need to temporarily remove it you can just slip it down your face and easily pull it back up since it’s retained by handy ear loops.
 But the material around your nose and mouth is thicker than a buff so making it harder to breathe.
 Instead of your exhalation going through the fabric, you’ll find it’s mostly contained and so you’re rebreathing more of your exhaled air.
 Oh, and if your breath is foul, you’ll be the first to know.
 If you wear glasses, you’ll likely find that fogging is an ongoing issue.
 That warm, humid exhaled air tends to be moved to the perimeter of the mask since there is less resistance than going through the fabric.
 And a lot of that goes up into your glasses.
 Be prepared for fogging especially when you stop—you’ll probably want to pull the mask down for a sec to let the exhaled air clear.
 Its symbolic function aside it’s not clear to me that when you’re breathing hard a typical surgical mask is providing much protection to other people because a lot of your exhalation is being forced out the perimeter of the mask.
 If you attempt to make the mask for comfortable by, say, creating a channels to the side, then you’re venting a lot of your breath completely unfiltered into, say, that 7-11 you just entered for a snack.

 Surgical masks have very little structure and are flimsy.
 My neck gaiter has enough elastic that it’s pulled against my face and doesn’t move around.
 But surgical masks, which are not intended for exercise, just can’t handle the volume of air I’m moving when cycling anything above an easy pace.
 When I’m breathing harder the material is sucked tightly into my nostrils or my mouth making it very difficuilt to inhale.
 If you’re in a headwind the fabric is pushed even more closely against your orifices.
 There are workarounds to make a surgical mask less impeding.
 You can wear it more loosely (for example, by hoisting the lower edge up so that it doesn’t cover your chin and forms a tent over your face).
 It may take some experimentation to find the best way to shape the mask so that it doesn’t block your breathing.
-Since it has little inherent structure whatever shaping you’ve done will be (disappointly) temporary.
+Since it has little inherent structure whatever shaping you’ve done will be (disappointingly) temporary.
 In order to give it more structure I’ve played around with taping and stapling a bag tie on the inside of the mask in order to create a shaped ‘tent’ similar to that of a N95 mask.
 This doesn’t compromise the filtering function (much) since the perimeter of the mask is still against your face.
 A surgical mask, if you can get one, is so small that it’s easy to carry with you on a ride.

 An N95 mask theoretically provides more protection but that protection comes from forming a tighter seal around your face.
 I found that the N95’s structure and shape were better than a surgical mask but breathing was much harder at effort and the overall experience was much less comfortable.
 At least the material isn’t sucked into your nostrils or mouth, so you’re drawing new air from the entire surface area of the mask and not just the tiny area covering your nostrils.
 It’s also a lot warmer.
 Anything above an easy pace was progressively less comfortable.
-Some N95 masks have exhalation check valves (which is same as Respro masks).
+Some N95 masks have exhalation check valves.
+(Respro masks do too.)
 They are more comfortable because your exhaled breath can more easily be vented rather than being held tightly in the mask.
 Technically exhalation valves defeat the purpose of containing your respiratory droplets from possiblly infecting others.
 On the other hand, ad hoc face coverings and surgical masks are also inherently leaky.
 So it’s all rather academic.
 (In this case I mean literally academic since little research has been done on the comparative efficacy of ad hoc face coverings—I’m only aware of one study.)
 In my experience I have less fogging than with a surgical mask but it’s not completely gone.
 It probably has to do with the seal around the edge of the mask.
 We’ve seen almost no N95 masks being used by other cyclists and the ones we’ve seen have all had exhalation valves.

 Respro is a British cycling face mask company.
 Their products are aimed at cyclists who want to avoid inhaling air pollution but they make a range of masks now including the Bandit, which is essentially a sophisticated handkerchief!
 Unfortunately Respro has been hammered by the COVID-19 pandemic in the UK and can no longer manufacture enough for domestic sale let alone internationally.
 I happen to have one that I picked up in the UK years ago.
 You can read about my use of it during the 2018 Camp Fire here.
 This fits even more tightly around your mouth and nose than an N95 mask—it forms a great seal.
 It’s also surprisingly easy to breathe through.
 Why?
 I’m not sure but the large surface area of the filter probably helps.
 It has exhalation check valves like some N95 masks—the valve ports open when you exhale and close when you inhale, so it’s easy to exhale and your mask doesn’t fill up as uncomfortably with warm, humid air.
 The filters are replaceable too.
 But as I mentioned previously it’s warm (being made of neoprene rubber doesn’t help) and although easier to breathe through it’s less comfortable than a (structured) surgical mask.
 You won’t want to do any prolonged, hard efforts while wearing a Respro.
 They’re also pricey—about $40-plus.
 And like N95s you can’t find any for sale right now.